NikivanDyck/CryptoArbitrage/README.md

 ### Overview

-The cryptoarbitage analysis contains data collection, preparation, analysis, and visualizations used to complete to arbitrage analysis between Bitstmap and Coinbase.
+The cryptoarbitage analysis contains data from 01/01/2018 - 03/31/2018 , preparation, analysis, and visualizations used to complete to arbitrage analysis between Bitstmap and Coinbase.

 ---